Understanding Executive Function: What It Is and Why It Matters

 Task Analysis: During backlog maintenance or the Daily Aiming Ritual, you break down complex projects into actionable tasks

-Execution: You work exclusively from your daily todo list during execution mode
+Execution: You work exclusively from your daily todo list during execution mode, focusing solely on the tasks you've intentionally selected for today

 It's crucial to remember that the daily todo list is a temporary artifact.
 It exists for one day and one day only.
 It should be recreated fresh each day during your Daily Aiming Ritual.
-Doing it this way respects that your priorities change frequently and that as this happens, your task execution plan also needs to change so that at all times your daily todo list contains the tasks that matter today.
+Doing it this way respects that your priorities change frequently and that as this happens, your task execution plan also needs to change so that, at all times, your daily todo list contains the tasks that most matter today.

 Implementation Challenges and Solutions